 There are basically two methods of metal chimney installation.
 One method is to install the chimney inside the residence through the ceiling and the roof (Figure 12).
 The other method is to install an exterior chimney that runs up the outside of the residence (Figure 13).
+This method of installation requires at a minimum a wall passthrough device, a wall support package, insulated "T" section and roof flashing.
 The components illustrated may not look exactly like the system you purchase, but they demonstrate the basic components you will need for a proper and safe installation.

 The chimney must be the required height above the roof or other obstruction for safety and proper draft operation.
-The chimney must be a minimum of 3' (914mm) higher than the highest point where it passes through the roof, and at least 2' (610mm) higher than the highest part of the roof or structure that is within 10' (3048mm) of the chimney, measured horizontally (Figure 5, page 9).
+The chimney must be a minimum of 3' (914mm) higher than the highest point where it passes through the roof, and at least 2' (610mm) higher than the highest part of the roof or structure that is within 10' (3048mm) of the chimney, measured horizontally (Figure 5, on page 9).